 Today the covered passages are meccas of restaurants and cafes, independent shops, pastry shops, bookstores, and antique shops.

-What is so cool is the all old-world architecture from the 1800s still visible in the remaining covered passages.
+What is so cool is that old-world architecture from the 1800s is still visible in the remaining covered passages.

 It is literally like stepping back in time.
 One of the truly unusual things to do in Paris is visiting the nostalgic covered passages.